0nis/linkbot/README.md

    - Use Slash Commands
    - View Channels
 10. Copy the Discord-provided **Install Link** and add the bot to your server.

+---

+## Disclaimer

+This project was built in less than a day during a very intense hyperfocus session.
+Code quality and architecture choices may reflect that.